Have questions? We're here.

 Tips For Planning Your Antarctic Cruise

 • Book early!
-Fewer than 120,000 people step foot on Antarctica each year and many ships fill up many months or even years ahead of time.
-Plan your trip at least a year ahead of time, or even earlier if you can, for the best prices and selection.
+Fewer than 140,000 people set foot on Antarctica each year and many ships fill up many months or even years ahead of time.
+Plan your cruise to Antarctica at least a year in advance, or even earlier if possible, for the best prices and selection.

-• Choose a smaller ship, preferably with less than 200 passengers.
-By choosing a smaller cruising vessel for your Antarctica cruise, you are guaranteeing yourself a superior experience with more opportunities for daily excursions and time exploring.
+• Choose a smaller ship, preferably one with fewer than 200 passengers.
+By choosing a smaller cruising vessel for your Antarctica cruise, you are guaranteeing yourself a superior experience with more opportunities for daily excursions and time to explore.
 Ships carrying more than 500 passengers are not allowed to land their passengers ashore in Antarctica.

-• Choose your cruise based on activities, destinations, and cruise line experience.
-Use this guide, or contact one of our Antarctica cruise experts and we'll help you find the itinerary and ship that is best suited to your preferences.
+• Choose your cruise based on activities, destinations, and cruise ship experience.
+Use this guide, or contact one of our Antarctica cruise experts and we'll help you find the itinerary and ship that best suits your preferences.

 • Be prepared for rough seas.
-If you are affected by motion sickness, then take tried and tested medications or treatments.
-Consider taking a fly-cruise that can fly you either one, or both ways from Punta Arenas, Chile to King George Island.
+If you are affected by motion sickness, then bring tried and tested medications or treatments.
+Consider taking a fly-cruise where you fly one or both ways from Punta Arenas, Chile, to King George Island to skip the Drake Passage.

 All Small Antarctica Cruise Ships